maxgray20/contrast/README.md

 ## Who we are

-[Maxwell Gray](https://maxgray20.com) is a library student based at the University of Wisconsin-Madison.
+[Maxwell Gray](https://maxgray20.com) is a library student in the iSchool at the University of Wisconsin-Madison.